TyckoLab/CloudASM/README.md

 - `nb_consec_pos_sig_asm`: Number of consecutive CpGs with significant ASM and where fractional methylation between ALT and REF is positive.
 - `neg_consec_sig_cpg`: Number consecutive of CpGs with significant ASM and where fractional methylation between ALT and REF is negative.

-After running the pipeline, the results will be available in a CSV file at `gs://OUTPUT_B/SAMPLE/asm/SAMPLE_asm.csv` where `SAMPLE` is the name of the sample and `OUTPUT_B` is the name of the bucket (one of the variables in the main script).
+After running the pipeline, the results will be available in a CSV file at `gs://OUTPUT_B/SAMPLE/asm/SAMPLE_asm.csv` where `SAMPLE` is the name of the sample and `OUTPUT_B` is the name of the bucket (one of the variables in the master script).

 ## Biology significance of CloudASM